 There isn’t any question about the wonder of oriental carpets.
-Achieving this beauty through the use of design and color can only be described as an art form.
+Thus, the art form can be described as achieving beauty through design and colour.
 The truth is this art form dates back to the 15th century.
-With Oriental rugs the use of color and design often creates a work of art that is quite different than what one might have expected.
-It may seem an unplanned effect, but in actuality Oriental rugs are in fact an art form.
-Determined by symmetrical patterns and designs and the repetition of these patterns.
+And with Oriental rugs, the use of colour and design often creates a work of art quite different from what one might have expected.
+Indeed, it may seem like an unplanned effect, but Oriental rugs are an actual art form.
+Symmetrical patterns and designs and the repetition of these patterns determine it.

-Traditional Oriental rugs date back to the 15th and 16th centuries.
-At the time traditional weaving occurred throughout Asia, China, as well as India.
-Then Turkey, and Iran.
+In general, traditional Oriental carpets date back to the 15th and 16th centuries.
+At the time, traditional weaving occurred throughout Asia, China, and India—then Turkey and Iran.
 There was even some weaving that took place in Egypt and Spain.

-After some time different regions around the globe developed their own distinctive designs and styles in their rug making.
-In fact these styles and designs were a consequence of the materials that were available.
+After some time, different regions worldwide developed distinctive designs and styles in their rug-making.
+These styles and techniques were a consequence of the available materials.

-The art form of oriental rugs comes with several different elements including mathematics, Islamic art, and spirituality.
-Patterns utilized in Oriental rugs are not just a whim but rather in accordance with the beauty of numbers.
-Indeed the divine origin of the Islamic doctrine which believes multiplicity is an expression of unity.
-However there is no question the beauty of these carpets is tied to creative talent and design.
-But it is also very dependent upon the quality of the yarn used to make the rugs.
-The rugs are a combination of knots, rows, and wefts.
-Eventually part and parcel of the weaving process.
+Furthermore, the art form of oriental carpets comes with several different elements, including mathematics, Islamic art, and spirituality.
+Patterns utilised in Oriental rugs are not just a whim but also follow numbers’ beauty.
+Indeed, the divine origin of the Islamic doctrine, which believes multiplicity is an expression of unity.
+However, there is no question that the beauty of these tied carpets to creative talent and design.
+But it also depends on the rugs used to make the yarn.
+The rugs combine knots, rows, and wefts—eventually part and parcel of the weaving process.

-The repetition of the knots coupled with color and design produce the traditional patterns that most of us are familiar with.
-The pattern consists of a three characteristics – the unit, repetition, and organization of a system.
-For the Oriental design to work it has to have symmetry.
-This enables the pattern to have meaning through change and in-variance.
-By varying with the pattern where symmetry is anticipated repeating patterns can be transformed into wonderful artworks.
+The repetition of the knots, coupled with colour and design, produces familiar traditional patterns.
+The model consists of the unit, repetition, and system organisation characteristics.
+For the Oriental design to work, it has to have symmetry.
+It enables the pattern to have meaning through change and in-variance.
+By varying the way, symmetry is anticipated to repeat, transforming designs into beautiful artworks.

 Oriental weaving uses four fundamental symmetries in repetition to form its patterns.
-These symmetries are formed by how the knots are initiated.
-This symmetry in design is completed using border patterns.
-There are 7 different combinations that are employed in Oriental rugs.
-Field patterns are combined with the symmetrical repetitions to form the two dimensional patterns we have an understanding of on Oriental rugs.
-You will find 17 different systems that can be grouped to form the appropriate patterns.
+These symmetries can be shaped by how the knots are initiated.
+This symmetry in design was completed using border patterns—seven combinations employed in Oriental rugs.
+Field patterns are combined with symmetrical repetitions to form the two-dimensional patterns we understand on Oriental rugs.
+You will find 17 other systems that can be grouped to create the appropriate designs.

-The Four Oriental carpets are a complex art form, practiced for thousands of years.
-The beauty we have all come to enjoy and value is really greater than skin deep.
+The Four Oriental carpets are a complex art form, practised for thousands of years.
+The beauty we have all come to enjoy and value is higher than skin in-depth.